Israel has agreed to a daily 'humanitarian corridor.' What does this mean?

 Establishing a longer humanitarian pause or even a cease-fire is the subject of several ongoing talks over the release of hostages between U.S. officials and leaders in the Middle East.

-Meanwhile, in Egypt Friday morning, President Abdel Fattah El-Sisi welcomed the Emir of Qatar Sheikh Tamim bin Hamad Al Thani at the Cairo International Airport.
+Meanwhile, in Egypt on Friday morning, President Abdel Fattah El-Sisi welcomed the Qatar emir, Sheikh Tamim bin Hamad Al Thani, at the Cairo International Airport.

 Qatar continues to play a major role in talks to release hostages as it holds the best position to influence Hamas on this issue.